RHabereder/JSF-Resource-Library-Contracts/resource-library-contracts/README.md

 ## Synopsis

 This is a little Demo-Project to demonstrate the power of **Resource Library Contracts** in combination with the popular Component-Library **PrimeFaces**.
 This example is based on Spark and Titan, PrimeFaces premium themes, which are not included in this example.
 Instead I mocked it with basic css, so you see a difference.
-In case you want to use PrimeFaces premium themes, just drop the "theme-layout" folder into the contracts-folder, and you are good to go.
+In case you want to use PrimeFaces premium layout, just drop the "<theme>-layout" folder into the contracts-folder, and you are good to go.

 ## Motivation